act-rules/act-rules.github.io/_rules/video-only-element-transcript-ee13b5.md

 ## Expectation

 The visual information of each test target is available through a text transcript that is available either on the page or through a link.
-The text transcript needs to be [visible](#visible) and [included-in-the-accessibility-tree](#included-in-the-accessibility-tree).
+The text transcript needs to be [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).

 **Note**: A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).